chjackson/fic/README.md

 # fic
-R package for the focused information criterion for model selection
+R package for the Focused Information Criterion and related methods for model comparison

 Under development.
 To install the package, do